practicalli/clojure/concepts/index.md

 # Clojure Concepts
+> #### Hint::content refactor
+> This page is being reviewed and updated

   I love Clojure because its **powerful**, **flexible** and **fun**.

-  Clojure encourages the design of simple software systems, avoiding complexity.
-This is not an easy thing to do and takes practice.
+  Clojure encourages the creation of simple software systems by being immutable by default and encouraging pragmatic approach to pure functional design.

 > #### Hint::Come back to concepts as you learn the language
 > If you are eager to try Clojure, you can come back to this section and get a deeper understanding of the design and phylosophy of the Clojure approach to functional programming.
 > These concepts will be easier to relate to as you practice Clojure and build software solutions.

-## Clojure is
+## Clojure is ...

-* a **general purpose language** that compiles code that runs on the Java Virtual Machine (JVM).
+* a **general purpose language** that compiles code to the platform its hosted upon (Java, JavaScript, Microsoft)
-* a **functional programming language** with a data centric approach (mostly pure)
+* a **functional programming language** with a data centric approach, pragmatically pure
-* a **very small syntax** (12 primitives, 4 of which were added for Java interoperability)
+* a **very small syntax** comprised of only 16 primitives, 8 of which were added for host interoperability
-* a **dynamic language** in terms of type inference and runtime (REPL)
+* a **dynamic strongly typed language** type inference simplifies syntax and code base
-* a **fast-feedback** approach for development, helping you quickly explore a problem domain
+* a **REPL fast-feedback** evaluate code as you write it for instant feedback, helping you quickly explore a problem domain
 * a modern implementation of **LISP**
-* a highly extensible language via **macros**
+* highly extensible language via **macros**
 * an efficient way to manage state changes via **persistent data structures** & **software transactional memory**

-> **Hint** In functional programming we avoid changing state as much as possible.
-If a function does not change state it is referentially transparent, always returning the same result when given the same input (arguments).
-These are refered to as Pure Functions.
-Pure functions are truely modular as they do not affect any other part of the system and do not require complex threading for scalability.

 ## Clojure in a little more detail